 At the same time, these are things that many beginner animators fail at.

-Good timing is essential to keep the audience's attention: if the timing is too slow, it bores the viewer, but if it's too fast, it can leave them confused, and they won't understand what they just saw.
+Good timing is essential to keep the audience's attention: if the GIF is too slow, it bores the viewer, but if the GIF is too fast, it can leave them confused, and they won't understand what they just saw.
 It has to be just right.
 Combine that with smooth animations, and you'll capture anyone's attention.

 These things take a lot of time and practice to get good at, but the results are always satisfying.

 >> Domingo González is an experienced motion designer from Caracas, Venezuela.
 He has loved animations since he was a kid and strives to improve every day.

 Make them really nice and thoughtful.
 They should show off your skills at maximum, so pick a couple of seconds with action and some beautiful mini-scene.
 It's even better if that's looped and can maintain limitless motion.

 Great animations are natural, and the motion never stops.
 Even if there’s a character that stands still, it shouldn't be literally still.
 So the main thing is to make the motion fluid.

 When you notice that the motion is unnatural, it is always visible, even for people who don't have their eyes sharpened with experience.
 They can't express what's wrong, but they see something is off.
 Pretty much like the uncanny valley.
 So that's the main thing.